tirtharajdash/BotGNN/README.md

 #### Experiments

-The MDIE implementation is carried out within [https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html](Aleph system).
+The MDIE implementation is carried out within [Aleph System](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html).
-The GNN implementations closely follow the implementations in [https://arxiv.org/abs/2010.13900](VEGNN).
+The GNN implementations closely follow the implementations in [VEGNN](https://arxiv.org/abs/2010.13900).
 Also, VEGNN forms a yard-stick for comparison of BotGNNs.
-Therefore, the development environment is also same as what is described here in [https://github.com/tirtharajdash/VEGNN](VEGNN-GitHub).

-The directory structure is different here, as we conduct more experiments in this work.
+The directory structure is a bit different here.
+We conduct numerous experiments in this work, over 80 different datasets and with 5 different variants of GNNs.
 Therefore, for convenience, we keep each experiment separately under each dataset directory.
-Please refer to the directory structure [./dirstr.md](here).
+Please refer to the directory structure [here](https://github.com/tirtharajdash/BotGNN/blob/main/dirstr.md).

 (More details on this repo will be added soon.
 Keep watching!!!)

 #### Updates

-[25 May 2021] The [http://arxiv.org/abs/2105.10709](preprint) of the article is available online via arXiv.\
+[25 May 2021] The [preprint](http://arxiv.org/abs/2105.10709) of the article is available online via arXiv.\
-[25 May 2021] The article is submitted to [https://www.springer.com/journal/10994](MLJ).
+[25 May 2021] The article is submitted to [MLJ](https://www.springer.com/journal/10994).

 #### How to cite the paper?